rhdevs/intro_to_git_22/hello.md

 # hello
-My name is <---Insert name--->.
+My name is Cow.

-I like to <---Insert anything you want--->.
+I like to play with RHesidents.

-I think I am <---Insert anything you want--->.
+I think I am a cow.